-I’ve recently come across this special plant called Butterfly Pea (Clitoria ternatea) and to my surprise, I found out the effects cover not only anti aging but many health issues.
+I’ve recently come across this special plant called Butterfly Pea (Clitoria ternatea) and to my surprise, I found out the effects cover not only anti-aging but many health issues.
 You will see there are many reasons why to add it to your regularly-consumed teas.

 The list of the Butterfly Pea flower tea benefits is so long that it seems almost too good to be true.
-But many of them are supported with studies and the plant has been successfully used for centuries.
+But many of them are supported by studies and the plant has been successfully used for centuries.

 What is Butterfly Pea

-Clitoria ternatea, also known as Butterfly Pea, Blue Bell Vine, Blue Pea, Asian Pigeon Wings, Cordofan Pea and Darwin Pea is full of potent ingredients.
+Clitoria ternatea, also known as Butterfly Pea, Blue Bell Vine, Blue Pea, Asian Pigeon Wings, Cordofan Pea, and Darwin Pea is full of potent ingredients.

-Being a herb native to tropical equatorial Asia, Clitoria Ternatea has been used in traditional Chinese and Ayurvedic medicine as a brain booster, anti-stress agent and memory enhancer.
+Being a herb native to tropical equatorial Asia, Clitoria Ternatea has been used in traditional Chinese and Ayurvedic medicine as a brain booster, anti-stress agent, and memory enhancer.

-It contains saponins (counteract oxidative stress), phenols (anti-septic), triterpenoids (anti-inflammatory), alkaloids (stimulants) and flavonoids (antioxidant, anti-atherosclerosis).
+It contains saponins (counteract oxidative stress), phenols (anti-septic), triterpenoids (anti-inflammatory), alkaloids (stimulants), and flavonoids (antioxidant, anti-atherosclerosis).

 Butterfly Pea Flower Tea Benefits

 Butterfly Pea Flower Tea is a drink made from the flowers of Clitoria ternatea.
-It is caffeine-free, natural and safe to drink.
+It is caffeine-free, natural, and safe to drink.

-It’s called rejuvenator.
+It’s called a rejuvenator.

-In addition, it is believed to boost collagen production.
+Besides, it is believed to boost collagen production.
 I haven’t found any studies to support that, but have you noticed how plump and elastic the skin of women in Asia is?
 There might be something about this claim.

-Rich in anthocyanins, naturally occurring pigments, this tea supports blood circulation, which is obviously also good for hair growth.
+Rich in anthocyanins, naturally occurring pigments, this tea supports blood circulation, which is also good for hair growth.